Outliers (book): Reception

 Criticism focused on the book's style and oversimplified conceptualizations.
 Displeased with Gladwell's generalizations drawn from small amounts of data, Roger Gathman wrote in The Austin American-Statesman that this was uncharacteristic of him, and believed that the approach points to a "certain exhaustion in his favorite method".
 He remarked that in Outliers, the experiments, analyses, and conclusions drawn are too mechanically applied to historical or cultural phenomena to "create a cognitive 'gotcha' moment", that Gladwell's analytical method was no longer working, and that "it's high time for Gladwell to produce something more challenging than his beautifully executed tomb robberies of old sociology papers."
 Boyd Tonkin in The Independent held a similar opinion, and wondered why Gladwell "does not yet hold a tenured professorship at the University of the Bleedin' Obvious".

 Ask A Korean posted a detailed assessment of Outliers section on the 1997 Korean Air crash, accusing Gladwell of "journalistic malpractice".
 The blog accuses Gladwell of "stacking the deck" against Korean pilots by listing irrelevant air crashes from KAL's history, as well as truncating the pilots' conversation to suit his book's conclusion.
 The piece accuses Gladwell of "culturalism", a concept similar to racism, in suggesting that Koreans are inherently prone to air crashes because of their communication style.
+The If Books Could Kill podcast criticized the book heavily, noting that its section on Korean Air counts instances of crashes caused by North Korean terrorism and Soviet anti-air attacks as examples of Korean incompetence, in a manner that cannot be explained except by intentional journalistic deception.
+Similarly, the podcast criticized the section on Asian peoples' exceptional math abilities, claiming that it relies on shoddy personal research and draws conclusions which cannot be supported by the data which Gladwell gathered on math scores.
+The connections of rice farming to math and inability to drive, three of the most common Asian stereotypes, without sufficient data to prove their relevance was accused of edging on racism, if not racial insensitivity, potentially driven by the perceived post-racism of the 1990s.

 Jason Cowley, reviewing the book in The Guardian, felt that Outliers was an argument between Gladwell and himself, referring to the many times that he uses the word "we" when defining his position, such as in the example: "There is something profoundly wrong with the way we look at success. ...
 We cling to the idea that success is a simple function of individual merit and that the world in which we grow up and the rules we choose to write as a society don't matter at all."
 He also believed that there was a "certain one-dimensional Americanness at work", observing that many of Gladwell's examples are from the United States, particularly in New York City.